dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 ![Azure AD blade](images/newMember.png)

-5. In the search field, enter the name of a User to add Select **Select** to add them to the group.
+5. In the search field, enter the name of a User to add **Select** to add them to the group.

 6. Repeat steps 4-6 for the other 2 groups.